Bookouture | 2018

 In terms of plot, this was pretty straightforward.
 Which most people will not care about, but I’m a picky bitch.

 The case DI Harte and her people are working on has no real surprises, or mid-point escalations and obstacles.
 It’s just A to Z, progress along as you would expect.
 Then they’ve caught the guy and wrapped it all up in a nice bow.
 I get that in real life, that’s usually how it works.
-I’ve watched enough The First 48 to understand reality.
+I’ve watched enough The First 48 to understand reality, edited as it may be.
 But I’m not reading these books to be in reality, I’m reading them to escape it.
 To feel some heightened emotions, to tap into my empathy and outrage and gross-out factor.
-These crimes should be dialled up to 11.
+These crimes should be dialed up to 11.
 They should take you on a ride.
 An evil fucking ride.

 I guess you could say this was very British.

 Perhaps Kovach was looking to create something that was more subtle in its realness, and had more emphasis on the personal side of DI Harte.
 And I need to say, I’m all about the personal aspect of a character taking, basically, equal time in a crime fiction novel as long as it’s interesting.
 I want to know the characters, especially in a series.
 What drives them?
 Why do they feel compelled to do this job?
 How are their relationships affected?
 Give me that depth!
 Those elements come down to much more than just hair colour (even though that’s a nice picture to subtly paint, as well.)